jimbrig/JimsObsidianVault/Reference/Technology/Programming/Programming Languages/PowerShell/About/About PowerShell Config.md

 > Not all keys apply to all platforms.
 The `PowerShellPolicies` key contains subkeys that mirror the settings managed by [[Windows Group Policy]].
 Those subkeys also apply to all platforms when defined at the *root level* of the [[JSON]] file.

 > [!warning] Warning
 > Unrecognized keys or invalid values in the configuration file are ignored.
-If the `powershell.config.json` file contains invalid [[JSON]], [[PowerShell]] can't start an interactive session.
+If the `powershell.config.json` file contains invalid [[JSON]], [[Reference/Technology/Programming/Command Line/Shell/PowerShell/PowerShell]] can't start an interactive session.
 If this occurs, you must fix the configuration file.

 ## Configuration Scope